hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/testing.md

 The `AbstractBondedFSContract` automatically skips a test suite if the FileSystem URL is not defined in the property `fs.contract.test.fs.%s`, where `%s` matches the schema name of the FileSystem.

+When running the tests `maven.test.skip` will need to be turned off since it is true by default on these tests.
+This can be done with a command like `mvn test -Ptests-on`.

 ### Important: passing the tests does not guarantee compatibility